IBTKIT/MackensteinCAM/README.md

 * documentation
 * proper Make-file
-* please get back to walther.schulze@kit.edu for any input /requests/ suggestions.
+* please feel free to get back to walther.schulze@kit.edu for any input /requests/ suggestions.